WVURAIL/dspira-lessons/_posts/2021-07-01-Ubuntu_Installation.md

 B. Download Ubuntu 22.04 onto a Bootable Flashdrive

    1. You need to [download Ubuntu Desktop 22.04 ISO](http://releases.ubuntu.com/22.04/) onto the hard drive in Windows.
 You want to choose the Desktop version.
 It will take some time to download this file.
-[Latest versions can be downloaded from](https://ubuntu.com/download/desktop).
-Our software is tested to work up to 22.04.

    2. Download *BalenaEtcher* for Windows and install it if you don’t already have it.